adonisjs/v6-docs/content/docs/security/hash.md

 ## Using model hooks to hash password

-Since you will be using the `hash` service to hash user passwords, you may find it helpful to place the logic inside the `beforeSave` model hook.
+Since you will be using the `hash` service to hash user passwords, you may find placing the logic inside the `beforeSave` model hook helpful.

 ```ts
 import { BaseModel, beforeSave } from '@adonisjs/lucid'